ddrm86/udacity-selfdriving-p3/README.md

 The last layer consists on a single neuron that outputs the predicted steering angle, followed by a tanh activation function, that smooths the output and keeps it between -1 and 1 (thanks to [https://carnd-forums.udacity.com/questions/35229158/answers/35229284](https://carnd-forums.udacity.com/questions/35229158/answers/35229284 "Mikel Bober-Irizar")).

+### 3. The training

+The model was trained using the Adam optimizer and the mean squared error as the objective function to minimize.
+A small batch size of 32 was used to reduce memory usage.
+The model was trained for 5 epochs, since a bigger number did not seem to improve the results.
+All the samples were used in each epoch.